Authentic Albondigas Tapas Recipe: Step-by-Step Guide with Spice Secrets

 Storage Secrets: Keep Your Spices Vibrant Longer

-• Away from Heat: Store spices away from stoves, ovens, or direct sunlight.
+• Away from Heat: Store spices in a cool, dark place away from stoves or sunlight.

-• Use Airtight Containers: Oxygen and humidity kill flavor.
-Use sealed glass jars or metal tins.
+• Airtight Containers: Use glass jars or metal tins to prevent moisture and oxygen exposure.

-• Label Everything: Include purchase date so you know when it's time to replace.
+• Label Everything: Include purchase date to track freshness.

-• Buy in Small Quantities: Especially for infrequently used spices.
+• Buy Small Quantities: Especially for spices you use infrequently.

 Spice Shelf Life Best Stored In